Anahkiasen/isaac-mod-manager/README.md

 You can run `imm` to see a list of possible commands and their description.

-To install your mods simply run `imm mods:install`, and to uninstall them but keep Isaac modded run `imm mods:uninstall`.
+- To install your mods simply run `imm mods:install`, and to uninstall them but keep Isaac modded run `imm mods:uninstall`.
-You can install or uninstall a specific mod by specifiying its Steam ID: `imm mods:install 123456789`.
+- You can install or uninstall one or more specific mods by specifiying their Steam ID: `imm mods:install 123456789 123456789`.

-Finally you can restore your copy of Isaac to its non-modded state by running `imm restore`.
+- Finally you can restore your copy of Isaac to its non-modded state by running `imm restore`.

 ## Building